 Sarah Boggess manages stakeholder engagement efforts in ReEnergy’s communities, coordinating relationships with the community, media, and elected officials.

-Ainsworth James is responsible for leading ReEnergy’s engineering team to increase power generation capabilities across the portfolio through improvements to plant reliability, capacity and efficiency.
+Ainsworth James is responsible for leading ReEnergy’s health & safety and regulatory compliance programs, as well as the company’s efforts to optimize power generation capabilities across the portfolio through oversight of engineering and construction services.
 A.J. began his career with the U.S. Naval Service, and then worked for 10 years at American Ref-Fuel in increasingly senior positions.
 He also worked for AarhusKarlshamn USA and InnovativEnergy.